Jafner/Jafner.net/homelab/docs/iSCSI.md

+# NOTE: Adding or removing drives
+> The drive letter of the iSCSI device will change (e.g. from `/dev/sde` to `/dev/sdb`) if drives are added or removed.
+This will cause the mount to fail.

+To resolve:
+0. Make sure all Docker stacks relying on the iSCSI drive are shut down.
+1. Update the `fstab` entry.
+Edit the `/etc/fstab` file as root, and update the drive letter.
+2. Re-mount the drive.
+Run `sudo mount -a`.

 # Creating the Zvol and iSCSI share in TrueNAS Scale

 1. Navigate to the dataset to use.
 From the TrueNAS Scale dashboard, open the navigation side panel.
 Navigate to "Datasets".
 Select the pool to use (`Tank`).